 - You can greatly reduce the risks of heart disease by making changes to your lifestyle and diet.

 Whether or not you’re at risk of having a heart attack or stroke, it’s important to know how to spot the warning signs so you can get help—or help someone else—quickly.
 Please note that the following symptoms are not exhaustive and can vary from one person to another.
 For example, women may experience less severe symptoms than men.
 However, this doesn’t mean that the heart attack or stroke is less serious.
 When in doubt, call 911.

 Symptoms of a heart attack

-- Pain or discomfort in the centre of the chest which lasts several minutes or comes and goes; pressure, tightness, a clamping sensation, heaviness or gradual pain.
+- Pain or discomfort in the center of the chest, which lasts several minutes or comes and goes; pressure, tightness, a clamping sensation, heaviness or gradual pain.

 - Discomfort in other areas of the upper body such as the arms, back, neck, jaw or stomach.

 - Shortness of breath, sometimes preceding chest discomfort.

 - Numbness in the face, arms or legs, often on one side of the body.

 - Confusion, trouble speaking or understanding.